BroboticsForever/practice/README.md

     $ npm install

    In the main directory of your repository.
 This command checks the "package.json" file in the repo to find what dependencies are necessary, and automatically downloads and installs them.
-   Now, because it is defined in the ".gitignore" file to ignore any folder called "logs", we must add our own logs folder.
+   Now, because it is defined in the ".gitignore" file to ignore any file ending in ".log", we must add our own logs folder.
 This folder must be added in the "logger" directory.
    Now to run the application, enter:

     $ node app